 That’s one reason why Helio said that “Learning jiu-jitsu is something for the subconscious, not for the consciousness.”

-You can also apply this concept mentally by reminding of concepts over and over again to instill them in your subconscious.
+You can also apply this by reminding yourself of concepts over and over again to instill them in your subconscious.
 An example is “I will control the head when I triangle, I will control the head when I triangle, I will control the head when I triangle.”

-It can be said that every day when you step on the mat and learn technique that you are getting specialized knowledge.
-I mean you’re definitely not going to learn all these strange movements and submissions in a college classroom.
-A shame, indeed.
+It can be said that every day when you step on the mat and learn technique that you’re getting specialized knowledge.
+I mean you’re definitely not going to learn all these strange movements and submissions in a college classroom (that’s a shame though).

-I prefer to look at the relationship between BJJ and specialized knowledge in a different way.
+With that said, I prefer to add a nuance to the relationship between BJJ and specialized knowledge.

 What you learn in class is general knowledge.
 You’re learning individual pieces of the puzzle, and depending on your instructor some of those pieces may get connected for you.